Gamify-IT/.github/profile/README.md

 The [overworld backend repo](https://github.com/Gamify-IT/overworld-backend) stores all overworld data, whether it be the content of a course or player statistics.
 Minigame runs are stored in the backend of the respective minigame.

+### Multiplayer Server

+The [server](https://github.com/Gamify-IT/multiplayer-server) for the multiplayer of the overworld.
+It contains WebSocket server for real-time communication and a REST API for game-related requests.

 ### Lecturer Interface

 The [lecturer interface repo](https://github.com/Gamify-IT/lecturer-interface) contains the Vue/Typescript Code for the Website where the Lecturer can configure the Game.